vladIsLove-hub/pleasure-tool/README.md

 ![image](https://user-images.githubusercontent.com/60508001/181575987-85f89a37-0dc7-4752-9302-71e1159b69dd.png)

-You have downloaded `.xlsx` document with all your tasks and project, just open it and you'll see all your tasks on your project.
-Then just copy your project tasks to `project.types.json` and they will be your `key` in this object.
+You have downloaded `.xlsx` document with all your tasks and project, just open it and you'll see all your tasks at your project's tab.
+Then just copy your project tasks to `project.types.json` and each of them will be your `key` in this object.

 ![image](https://user-images.githubusercontent.com/60508001/181576713-f5a489b2-b827-4c68-9baa-44360ad35721.png)

 ### About `statuses.txt` file.

-Firstly, you sould make `statuses.txt` file in the root of project.
+Firstly, you sould create `statuses.txt` file in the project's root.
 `statuses.txt` structure:

 ```
 {month}/{date}/{year}
- - Investigated in something
+ - Investigated something
  - Implemented something
  - Participated in something
  - Tested something
 ===
 7/19/2022
- - Investigated in something
+ - Investigated something
  - Implemented something
  - Participated in something
  - Tested something
 ```

-- Each of your statuses must starting with Date and make sure that you have properly date format (For instance: `7/30/2022` or `7-30-2022`, `{month}/{date}/{year}`)
+- Each of your statuses must start with Date and make sure that you have proper date format (For instance: `7/30/2022` or `7-30-2022`, `{month}/{date}/{year}`)
-- Each of your status must be include a separator: ```===```
+- Each of your status must include a separator: ```===```

-### As soon all previous steps was completed you can run: `pnpm build` in the root folder.
+### As soon as all previous steps are completed you need to run: `pnpm build` in the root folder.

-After that `Reports.xlsx` file will be appear.
+After that `Reports.xlsx` file will appear.
 Enjoy!